charlievelas/Sideband_subtractor/README.md

 # Sideband_subtractor
-A programme which can be used to conduct sideband subtraction on a dataset
+A programme which can be used to conduct sideband subtraction on a dataset.